Identify accessible videos.

 Does it offer automatic captioning?

-Very few YouTube Creators take the time to add their own, accurate closed captioning to their videos.
+Your video does have closed-captioning, but you notice that it isn’t accurate.
+This is because the creator is relying on auto-captioning software.
+Very few YouTube Creators take the time to add/edit their own, accurate closed captioning to their videos.
 Instead, most rely on automatic closed captioning through YouTube’s speech recognition technology.

 You can often tell whether a Creator added their own CC by the CC sentence structure (e.g., seeing punctuation, capitalization).